Read about the main features

 We continue to develop tools to aid in glacier mapping and for

 transfer of analysis results to NSIDC.
-These include
+An older software package

 Over 60 institutions across the globe are involved in GLIMS.
-The
+Until

-project is coordinated by Principal Investigator Jeffrey S. Kargel
+early 2015 the project was coordinated by Principal Investigator

-(Technical Lead), and Siri Jodha Singh Khalsa (Remote Sensing
+Coordinator and Technical Lead), and Siri Jodha Singh Khalsa

 "Glim" is an archaic Scottish term that means "a passing look; a